automatictester/exp/java/concurrency/readme.md

 }
 ```

-- For mutable objects, it is not safe to use an object initialized by another thread, unless the publication
+For mutable objects, it is not safe to use an object initialized by another thread, unless the publication
 happens-before the consuming thread uses it.

+### Static initialization

-- Static initialization is thread-safe, as it is internally guided by locks:
+Static initialization is thread-safe, as it is internally guided by locks by the JVM:

 ```java
 @TheadSafe